You are here:

 School reopening: what we know so far

-The government has announced that schools can reopen for some year groups in June.
-Find out what else it announced, and what this means for your school.
+The government has announced that it plans for all pupils to return to school in September.
+Find out what else has been announced, and what this means for your school.

 We'll continue to update this article as more information becomes available.
-Click 'Save for later' in the top-right corner to get an email alert when we've done this.
+Click 'save for later' in the top-right corner to get an email alert when we do.

 Early years settings from 1 June